intel/intel-extension-for-tensorflow/docs/README.md

 * INT8 quantization

   Intel® Extension for TensorFlow* co-works with [Intel® Neural Compressor](https://github.com/intel/neural-compressor) to provide compatible TensorFlow INT8 quantization solution support with equivalent user experience.

+* XPUAutoShard on GPU [Experimental]

+  Intel® Extension for TensorFlow\* provides XPUAutoShard feature to automatically shard the input data and the TensorFlow graph, placing these data/graph shards on GPU devices to maximize the hardware usage.